Finding a Doctor who will work on a medical or Attorneys lien

 Do I need an attorney?

 A Letter of Protection or Attorney’s Lien is not the same as Medical Lien.
 A Medical Lien is made directly with the Medical Physician, whereas a LOP is made with the Attorney.
-Although both options provide payment options for car accident treatment, one is with the Doctor and the other with the Attorney.
+Although both options provide payment options for car accident treatment, one is with the Physician and the other with the Attorney.
 A LOP will also pay for medical care when the personal injury claim is settled, but at a rate determined by the attorney.
 However, a LOP provides protection for the Doctor by having the attorney involved in the collection process.

 Attorneys Medical Lien

-It is a doctor’s responsibility to take care of the patients before their needs, and this concept of doctors on liens proves the point.
+It is a Physicians responsibility to take care of the patients before their needs, and this concept of doctors on liens proves the point.
 It highlights how a person’s injury matters more than unpaid bills.
 However, before signing a contract to talk to your attorney and discuss:

 - Expected settlement amount